lrchnnng/parrot-quiz/README.md

 * People who want to learn more about parrots

 First time and returning user goals:
+* To easily and intuitively access different pages of the site.
 * To learn about different species of parrots.
 * To test current knowledge of various parrot species.
 * To gain a fun fact once final score has been displayed.
+* Access social media pages related to the site.

 One of the main goals for my website was to create an intuitive experience making the page easy to navigate without the user having to think too much about their next move.
 With the understanding that my user demographic is most likely viewing the website across a variety of devices, I have made sure that the site is fully responsive across screen sizes in order to optimize user experience.